vonbailey/resumeSample_python/README.txt

 	***SOLUTION - Was searching URL instead of page source.
 Changed value to pages source and it works now.***
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 CURRENT DEVELOPMENT:
-1) Create another menu that calls the current program and include it as an option.
+1) COMPLETE:  Create another menu that calls the current program and include it as an option.
 In the new menu add the following:
 	a) The ability to count the images on any given page.
 	b) Validate Passwords
 2) Create functionality to perform 1a